Reaching Others University at Buffalo - The State University of New York

 We work with faculty from all over the university, including Hui Meng, PhD, of the School of Engineering and Applied Sciences, pictured above discussing ongoing research with her lab.

 Buffalo offers rich opportunities for the professional development of all researchers, especially graduate research assistants and postdoctoral associates.
-Along with the wealth of research instrumentation at UB’s shared facilities, our location, close to both Hauptman-Woodward Medical Research Institute and Roswell Park Cancer Institute, offers access to research support and consultation with experts in an extraordinary variety of fields.
+Along with the wealth of research instrumentation at UB’s shared facilities, our location, close to both Hauptman-Woodward Medical Research Institute and Roswell Park Comprehensive Cancer Center, offers access to research support and consultation with experts in an extraordinary variety of fields.

 Collaborations Across UB